Carolyn Caprioni, RN, BSN

 856.397.5757

-Lynette has accumulated more than 25 years of working experience in the social services field and is a Licensed Clinical Social Worker by the state of New Jersey.
+Lynette Connor has accumulated more than 25 years of working experience in the social services field and is a Licensed Clinical Social Worker by the state of New Jersey.
 She is a Diplomate in Clinical Social Work and a Qualified Clinical Social Worker.
 Prior to joining YAP, Lynette worked for a variety of institutions, including: SJ Behavioral Health Resources, Rancocas Associates, Family Service of Burlington County, South Jersey Counseling Service, Family Preservation Services at Family Counseling Service, and the New Jersey Department of Corrections.
 She is a member of the National Association of Social Workers, as well as the Academy of Certified Social Workers.
 Lynette received BS and MSW degrees from Rutgers University.

 Craig Jernigan